leonkontorovich/centerline_behavior_annotation/pipeline_cluster/README.md

 https://github.com/Zimmer-lab/autoscope_pipeline

 ### Environment
+(If you need help with this, check our protocols in https://github.com/Zimmer-lab/protocols/tree/master/computational/zimmer_lab_code_pipeline)

 Important: Works with opencv version 3.4.2

-(If you need help with this, check our protocols in https://github.com/Zimmer-lab/protocols/tree/master/computational/zimmer_lab_code_pipeline)
+Important: Regardless of which option you use, you need to install snakemake with mamba.
+Follow Option 1 or 2 and **after** follow: https://github.com/Zimmer-lab/autoscope_pipeline/issues/5

 * Option 1:
 Install the environment with the provided oa_behavior_analysis_pipeline.yaml file which contains the necessary packages to run the pipeline.